ProfRandom/WCB-Canon/Canon Files/Binaries 6  —  Double Solidons.md

 - Sobrinic: mass-ratio $\varrho = \dfrac{M_2}{M_1} \le 100:1$
 - Parensic: mass-ratio $\varrho = \dfrac{M_2}{M_1} > 100:1$

-Each of these types may be one of two sub-types, based on the relationship of their barycenter to the center of mass of the primeron.
+Each of these types may be one of two sub-types, based on the relationship of their barycenter to the center of mass of the primaron.
 ## Barycenter Parameters
 In binary monon systems (of all mass classes), where $M_2 ≈ M_1$, it is often convenient to imagine the two monons as being stationary and their _barycenter (ḅ)_ as tracing an orbit between them.